nephio-experimental/nephio-poc/README.md

   https://github.com/${GITHUB_USERNAME}/nephio-test-catalog-01.git
 ```

-When registering a *deployment* repository, the same command is used, except it
+When registering a *deployment* repository for the Workload Cluster that we are going to [create later](#creating-a-workload-cluster).
+We use the same command, except it
 must include the `--deployment` flag:
 ```
 GITHUB_USERNAME=<your github username>
 GITHUB_TOKEN=<GitHub Personal Access Token>